BLShaw/CDZ-TKBA/PROGRESS_REPORT.md

 Building an **unsupervised multimodal learning system** capable of:
 1. Learning to classify visual digits (MNIST) and spoken digits (FSDD) without labels.
 2. "Grounding" knowledge by associating vision and sound (e.g., learning that the image "7" corresponds to the sound "seven").
+3.  **Generative Recall**: Demonstrating that seeing an image can trigger the "hallucination" of the corresponding sound, and vice versa.
-3. Using a **decoupled architecture** (separate sensory cortices connected by a Convergence-Divergence Zone or CDZ) rather than a single giant neural network.
+4. Using a **decoupled architecture** (separate sensory cortices connected by a Convergence-Divergence Zone or CDZ) rather than a single giant neural network.

 ---